Eric-Lautanen/futureme/README.md

 Most journaling apps are built to be companies.
 This one is built to be a file.
 It will never be acquired, never add a subscription tier, and never phone home — because there's no home to phone.
 Your letters live in your browser's local storage, on your device, under your control.

 ## Getting started

+Try it instantly at the [live demo](https://eric-lautanen.github.io/futureme/) — no download needed.
+Note that letters written there are stored in that browser only; for something you'll keep long-term, download your own copy instead:

 1. Download `dear-future-me.html`
 2. Open it in any modern browser (double-click, or drag it into a browser window)